 The two heart problems detailed in the report are myocarditis, an inflammation of the middle layer of the heart muscle, and pericarditis, an inflammation of the lining around the heart.

-Michelle Johnson, a cardiologist at Memorial Sloan Kettering. says that these heart issues are very rare, treatable, and not as dangerous as COVID-19 itself.
+Michelle Johnson, a cardiologist at Memorial Sloan Kettering, says that these heart issues are very rare, treatable, and not as dangerous as COVID-19 itself.

 Heart Inflammation Caused by COVID-19 Vaccines Is Rare

-“This means that myocarditis or pericarditis after a COVID-19 vaccine is extremely rare,” says Dr. Johnson.
+“Myocarditis or pericarditis after a COVID-19 vaccine is extremely rare,” says Dr. Johnson.

 Myocarditis and Pericarditis Are Usually Treatable